 After the purchase of this building, several others followed and resulted in what is now Storrowton Village Museum.
 Check out more information on the Village Museum at www.storrowtonvillage.com

-Spirit Sisters has investigated the Gilbert Farmstead twice to date and has assisted in leading "ghost tours" of the village, which included the Gilbert Farmstead.
+Spirit Sisters has investigated the Gilbert Farmstead several times and has assisted in leading "ghost tours" of the village, which included the Gilbert Farmstead.

 This was a family home originally built by brothers, Levi and Peletiah Gilbert in 1794 in West Brookfield, MA.
 The building was constructed of hand-hewn timbers and wrought iron nails and hardware that remain in the home to this day.